 If the potato plant does not survive frost, the tubers will still be safe underground – they just won’t grow any more.
 You can harvest the tubers at any point after the plant dies back.

 Just be sure not to wait too long to harvest the tubers.
-If the ground freezes, it will be almost impossible to dig your potatoes.
+If the ground freezes, it will be almost impossible to dig your potatoes!

 After digging up your potatoes, be sure to cover them from sunlight.
 Otherwise, they will turn green and may produce solanine (a toxic substance).

 Bring your potato tubers indoors to brush the dirt off and cure them before storage.
+It might be in your best interest to leave the potatoes in a dry, warm area (out of sunlight) for a short time.

 How To Protect Potato Plants From Frost